YourSwimLog.com

 The benefits of getting kids swimming at an early age have also been shown to produce significant improvements in motor skills.

-One wide-ranging study of 7,000 kids under the age of five found that kids who started swim lessons early had as much as a two year advantage when it came to motor skills compared to non-swimmers.
+One wide-ranging study of 7,000 kids under the age of five found that kids who started baby swim lessons had as much as a two-year advantage when it came to motor skills compared to non-swimmers.

 Getting toddlers in the pool (or to the beach) means also being mindful of the messes that they can leave behind.
-No parent wants to be the one that gets the pool closed for “maintenance” when their kiddo takes a doo-doo in the water.
+No parent wants to be the one that gets the pool closed for “maintenance” when their kiddo takes a doo-doo in the water while they are playing around with their friends and favorite swimming aids.

-Swim diapers can be worn as the bathing suit or can be worn under the bathing suit.
+Swim diapers can be worn as a bathing suit or can be worn under a baby’s swimsuit.
 Swimming diapers for newborns come in reusable and disposable suits and all have generally the same construction.

 Elastic linings around the waist and top of the thighs to prevent leakage and keep the swim diaper in place.
 While the outside of the swim diaper is made of a durable polyester or cloth, the inside is softer mesh or cloth that is comfortable against the skin of your toddler while also soaking up any messes he or she makes while in the water.